Why The Ebola Response Is A Success In Goma — But Not Elsewhere In Congo

 "At first, they believed the thermometers we were using were actually a tool that infects people with Ebola," Lula says.

-But health workers did what they've done many times here in Congo.
-They went deep into the neighborhoods, explaining the disease and the treatments.
+But health workers did what they've done many times here in Congo: They went deep into the neighborhoods, explaining the disease and the treatments.
 They talked to leaders.
-They convinced more than 1,000 people to take an experimental vaccine and here, at least, people understood.
+They convinced more than 1,000 people to take an experimental vaccine, and here, at least, people understood.
 And the outbreak was controlled.

 Lula looks around with satisfaction.
-A family of six had been found to have high fever.
+A family of six had been found to have high fevers.
 Just a week or two ago, this would have been a tense moment.
 The crowd, he says, would have likely rallied around the family, afraid that they would be taken to an Ebola treatment center.

 That's the way an Ebola response is supposed to work.